 - Collection of Information

-- We receive and store information about you such as:
+- We receive and store information about you, such as:

-- Information you provide us: We collect information you provide to us which includes: your name, email address, address or postal code, payment method, and telephone number.
+- Information you provide us: We collect the information you provide to us, which includes: your name, email address, address or postal code, payment method, and telephone number.
 We collect this information in a number of ways, including manual entry while you are using our service, interact with our customer service, participate in surveys or marketing promotions, provide reviews or ratings, taste preferences, set preferences in Your Profile/Account, or otherwise provide information to us through our service or elsewhere.

 - Information we collect automatically: We collect information regarding you and your use of our service, your interactions with us and our advertising, as well as information regarding your computer or other device used to access our service.

 - Your activity on our platforms such as course progress and search queries

 - Details regarding your interactions with customer service such as the date, time and reason for contacting us

 - Transcripts of any chat conversations that you initiate on our platforms

 - If you begin phone support, your phone number

 - Device IDs or unique identifiers, device and software characteristics (such as type and configuration)